-Choosing the right car is everything… the same goes for websites.
+Choosing the right car is everything… the same goes for websites and Web Apps.

 Quick question – assuming you needed to purchase a vehicle, would you rather drive a supercar, a hatchback or a tractor?
 Our natural impulse might draw us towards the vehicle with the highest perceived market value, quality, street cred or even the most glamour but then, once sanity prevails, we should ask some qualifying questions:

 This is logic, it makes sense and it’s what most people would do.
-Now let’s think about websites.
+Now let’s think about websites or Web Apps.
 From experience and smatterings of anecdotal evidence gathered over the past two decades helming BJM Digital, I can confirm that a fair proportion of business people (owners, heads of commercial, marketing or manufacturing) open with, “we need a website, something that looks good and represents our business… please”.
 “Oh and here’s our budget.”

 To be fair, in the same way we know what we need from our car purchases, clients know, deep down, what they need the website to do in order to add significant value but there’s something blocking that neural pathway.
 In an instant, functionality, form and features are all forgotten and suddenly they can’t work out if they should buy a hatchback or a muscle car.
 Something is casting a shadow over their rational decision-making mechanisms and it’s not just the… budget!
 It’s the perception that a website is just a website, they’re all the same and does it really matter if my business is driving a generic 3-page off the shelf template or a strategically sound custom-built site converting customers.